Secondtonumb/csj_subtitle_plugin/README.md

-CSJ Subtitle Generator Plugin
+# CSJ Subtitle Generator Plugin

-This is as plugin based on ESPnet toolkit CSJ ASR recipe, aiming at generating subtitle from Japanese-speech Audio file.
+This is a plugin based on ESPnet toolkit CSJ ASR recipe, aiming at generating subtitle from Japanese-speech Audio file AUTOMATICALLY.
 As CSJ corpus is essentially created by academic speech recording so we highly recommend using this tool on academic-domain japanese ASR.

-This Plugin contains 3 function parts:
+This Plugin contains 3 parts of function:

-# Voice activity detection
+## Voice activity detection
-# ESPnet-like preparation
+## ESPnet-like preparation
-# srt-formant Subtitle generation
+## srt-format Subtitle generation